 The existing document shall continue to remain valid until the new residence document is issued.

-UK nationals and their family members arriving in Malta during the transition period may lodge an application with the Expatriates Unit EU Section during normal office hours (from Monday to Friday 07:30am to 12:30pm).
+UK nationals and their family members arriving in Malta during the transition period may set an appointment by email on [email protected] and subsequently submit their application in person at the Expatriates Unit EU Section, Valley Road, Msida, Floor 2.

 UK frontier workers who, prior to the end of the transition period, were employed or self-employed in Malta whilst still residing in another country outside Malta, need to apply for the relative frontier worker document in order to continue with such activity.
 The said document will reflect their status as provided for in Article 26 of the EU – UK Withdrawal Agreement.